tsusanto/gt/docs/_posts/2025-01-31-braised-tofu-pork.md

 Serves 4-6.

-Prepare sauce in a bowl with the following:
-* 1.5 tablespoons korean chili powder
+We love this locally made tofu, not too soft or firm, and very flavorful

+* 1 block of tofu, thickly sliced
+* a handful of chinese chives, cut into 1 inch length
-* 2 tablespoons of gochujang
+* 1/2 lb of pork shoulder, thinly sliced
-* 1 tablespoon soy sauce
+* 1 tablespoon of soy sauce
-* 1 tablespoon oyster sauce
-* 1 tablespoon sugar
+* some white pepper
-* 2 tablespoon mirin
+* 2 teaspoons of cornstarch

-Stir fry the following:
-* 1 lb Ground pork (I like to grind pork shoulder in a food processor)
-* 6-8 cloves of garlic - minced
+* 4 cloves of garlic, finely chopped
+* Shitake mushrooms, sliced, optional
-* 1 teaspoon of grated ginger, about a thumbsized knob
+* 1 tablespoon of oyster sauce
-* 3 stalks green onions, chopped, white part only.
-Save the green parts for garnish

-Heat up some oil in a pan on medium Heat.
+* 1.5 tablespoon of chinese fermented soy beans

-Stir fry the pork with garlic, ginger and white parts of the green onions for about 10 minutes.
+Marinate the pork with cornstarch and soy sauce, white pepper.
+Set aside to marinate while you prep the tofu.
-Add sauce and mix well for about 1 minute.
-Done!

-Garnish with sesame seeds, green parts of the green onions.

-We love to eat it with white rice and some boiled eggs.
+Pan fry the tofu on both sides under golden brown.
+Remove excess oil.
+Using the same pan, stir fry garlic and chinese fermented soy beans for about 5 minutes.
+Add pork, mushrooms and stir fry for another 5 minutes.
+Add tofu and chinese chives.
+Add about a cup of water and oyster sauce.
+Mix it well and let it boil for about 3 minutes.
+The sauce should thicken up nicely, if not, add some cornstarch slurry and thicken to your liking.

+]